Dr. Baseer Khan

 Submitted: February 25, 2016

-Dr. Baseer Khan MD, FRCS(C), Local Ophthalmologist, Vaughan ON, Glaucoma NOW
+Dr. Baseer Khan MD, FRCS(C), Ophthalmologist, Vaughan ON, Glaucoma NOW

 This content is for informational purposes only, and is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified healthcare professional with any questions you may have regarding a medical condition.